-Sarah was told she might have multiple sclerosis after developing numbness, fatigue, and cognitive problems.
+After 37 years treating Lyme disease, I’ve seen patients misdiagnosed with MS or fibromyalgia when infection was the underlying cause.
+A woman was told she might have multiple sclerosis after developing numbness, fatigue, and cognitive problems.
 Her MRI showed nonspecific white matter changes.
-Two years later, Lyme testing changed the course of her care and with treatment, symptoms that had been labeled progressive began to improve.
+Two years later, Lyme testing changed the course of her care—and with treatment, symptoms that had been labeled progressive began to improve.
+This pattern illustrates why understanding the overlap between Lyme disease and other conditions is essential for accurate diagnosis.

 Lyme disease is a multisystem infection that can affect the nervous system, immune regulation, connective tissue, and pain processing.
 Multiple sclerosis and fibromyalgia, while distinct conditions, involve dysfunction in many of the same systems.

-Because of this overlap, Lyme disease can look like conditions such as MS or fibromyalgia — especially when symptoms develop slowly or when standard tests don’t yet show clear results.
+These symptoms arise from shared biological processes in the body.
+Because of this overlap, Lyme disease can look like MS or fibromyalgia—especially when symptoms develop slowly or when standard tests don’t show clear results.

 The Role of Neuroinflammation

 Neuroinflammation is a key mechanism linking Lyme disease to MS-like symptoms.
-When an infection activates the immune system in the brain and nerves, it can lead to numbness, weakness, tremors, vision changes, problems with thinking or memory, and difficulty with balance or walking.
+When infection activates the immune system in the brain and nerves, it can lead to:

 Many patients struggle with brain fog and cognitive symptoms that interfere with work, memory, and daily functioning.